apiaryio/api-elements/API Elements Specification.md

 ```

 This reads, "The location starts at the 5th character of the source file.
 It
-includes the 12 consequent characters including the starting one.
+includes the 12 subsequent characters including the starting one.
 Then it
 continues at the 21st character for another 12 characters."

 ### Link Relations

-In addition to conforming to [RFC 5988][] for link relations per the [base
-specification](../refract-spec.md), there are also additional link relations
+In addition to conforming to [RFC 5988][] for link relations per the [base specification](https://github.com/refractproject/refract-spec/blob/master/refract-spec.md), there are also additional link relations
 available for parse results.

 #### Origin Link Relation